 Claire’s inspiration comes not only from looking directly at people but also from studying human representation across a very wide range of objects from medieval stone carvings to ancient African sculptures.
 Her work is constantly evolving.
-This is reflected both in the sculptural figures themselves and in the several different visual metaphors and related symbols that she chooses to employ.
+This is reflected both in the sculptural figures themselves and in the several different visual metaphors that she chooses to employ.

 She has published several articles, some concerned with teaching.
 Claire is a Professional Member of the Craft Potters’ Association.
 She is also a member of West Country Potters and North Devon Arts.